Manuel de Castro (journalist)

-Manuel de Castro González, better known as Hándicap (9 August 1885 – 27 August 1944), was a Spanish sports journalist, football executive, manager, referee, and politician.
+Manuel de Castro González (9 August 1885 – 27 August 1944), better known as Hándicap, was a Spanish sports journalist, football executive, manager, referee, and politician.
 He was one of the most important figures in the amateur beginnings of football in Vigo, being noted for his prominent role in promoting football in the city and as the fundamental head behind the foundation of Celta de Vigo in 1923.

 As a football executive, he held the presidency of the Galician Football Federation.
-As a coach, he managed both the Spain national team in 10 games between 1921 and 1927, as well as the Galicia national team.
+As a coach, he managed both the Spain national team in ten games between 1921 and 1927, as well as the Galicia national team.
 And as a referee, he founded the College of Arbitrators of Galicia.
 He also promoted athletics, of which he also served as president of the Galician Athletics Federation.
 He was a defensor of the idea of "complete athletes", people who dedicated themselves to more than one modality.